I am interested in

 • Tyres: tread depth, signs of wear, air pressure

-Your vehicle should also have the standard equipment, consisting of a first aid kit, warning triangle and at least one high-visibility jacket per person.
-Secure your luggage before you go and find out about filling stations, charging stations – if needed – and rest areas along your planned route.
+A warning triangle and one high-visibility jacket per person are mandatory in Switzerland.
+A first aid kit and a fire extinguisher are also standard equipment in many European countries including Belgium and Greece, as well as in Turkey.
+CH stickers are also mandatory on the rear of all motor vehicles being driven abroad.
+Find out about filling stations, charging stations and rest areas along your planned route.
 And remember: every passenger has his or her needs.
 Be considerate.
-For trips with children there are plenty of tips online, for instance at Swissmom.ch or TCS.
+For trips with children there are plenty of tips online, for instance at swissmom.ch or from TCS.

 If you are travelling by car in Switzerland, you must have your driving licence and vehicle registration document with you.
 When driving outside Switzerland, you should have the following documents with you: